 Drive Traffic

-Strictly speaking, you don’t need a deep and complex understanding of their motives and pain points to get your sales funnel going.
+You don’t need a deep and complex understanding of buyers' motives and pain points to get your sales funnel going.
 You just need to know what problem you’re solving and who might benefit from it.

 You can do that by imagining yourself as the customer and walking through their buying process.
 Take note of the inflection points and points of friction.
 Use these insights to segment your target audience.
 It’ll save you money and time in the long run (more on that in the last section).